-It’s the world’s third most used website and was the eight most downloaded app from App Store in 2019.
+It’s the world’s third most used website and was the eighth most downloaded app from App Store in 2019.
 Users spend an average of 20 mins per day on the site, making it a powerful marketing tool.
 Since launching in 2006, Facebook has provided businesses with a way to easily reach existing and potential customers and it comes as no surprise that there are over 90 million business pages on Facebook.

 With a third of the world’s population on Facebook, the platform should play an integral part of every business’ marketing strategy.
 Using social media is a powerful way to promote your business and a great way to connect with your customers and build a following.
 In addition, if you compare to other channels; Facebook can be used to promote your business at a very low cost.
 To have a Business Page is completely free and there are only costs involved should you decide to utilise Facebook’s advertising tool.

 Having a Business Page allows you to communicate directly with people that are aware of your business and want to learn more as well as with potential customers.
 On your page you can add your contact details, location, your brand story and share information about your products, services, upcoming events and more by using a combination of photos, videos and text.

 Social media is also regarded as the new Search Engine Optimisation (SEO), as Google reads social media websites for data just as it does for any other website.
 To gain more website authority (and therefore increase your SEO), it is imperative to have an active social media presence.

 Lastly, when you start using a Business Page, you also unlock the ability to advertise on Facebook, something we will discuss in-depth further down.